Agent-0808/BA-Modding-Toolkit/README.md

 ![How to update a mod with BAMT GUI](docs/help/gui-help-mod-update-en.png)

-### Mod 更新 (Mod Update)
+### Mod Update

-#### 单个更新 (Single Update)
+#### Single Update

 1. Drag and drop or browse to select the old Mod Bundle file that needs to be updated
 2. The program will automatically find the corresponding target Bundle file in the resource directory
-3. Check the asset types that need to be replaced in the settings window
-4. Click the "开始更新" (Start Updating) button, the program will automatically process and generate the updated Bundle file
+3. Click the "Update" button, the program will automatically process and generate the updated Bundle file
-5. (Optional) After success, click "覆盖原文件" (Overwrite Original File) to apply the modifications.
-Please ensure the "创建备份" (Create Backup) option is enabled to prevent risks.
+4. (Optional) After success, click "Overwrite" to apply the modifications.
+Please ensure the "Create Backup" option is enabled to prevent risks.

+If the mod is for the Steam version, please check the "CRC Correction" option.

 This feature can also be used to port mods between different platforms, just select the Bundle file from the corresponding platform in step 2.

 #### 批量更新 (Batch Update)

 1. Drag and drop or browse to select a folder containing multiple Mod files, or directly drag and drop multiple Mod files
-    - The 4 buttons below are: 添加文件 (Add a File), 添加文件夹 (Add a Folder), 移除选中 (Remove Selected), 清空列表 (Clear List).
 2. The program will automatically identify and list all processable Mod files
 3. Configure asset types and other options in the settings window
-4. Click the "开始批量更新" (Start Batch Update) button, the program will process all selected Mod files in sequence
+4. Click the "Start" button, the program will process all selected Mod files in sequence

-### CRC 修正工具 (CRC Fix Tool)
+### CRC Tool

 1. Drag and drop or browse to select the target Bundle file that needs to be modified
 2. The program will automatically find the corresponding original Bundle file in the resource directory
-3. Click the "运行 CRC 修正" (Run CRC Fix) button: automatically corrects the Bundle file's CRC checksum
+3. Click the "Correct" button: automatically corrects the Bundle file's CRC checksum
-4. (Optional) After success, click "替换原始文件" (Replace Original File) to apply the modifications.
-Please ensure the "创建备份" (Create Backup) option is enabled to prevent risks.
+4. (Optional) After success, click "Overwrite" to apply the modifications.
+Please ensure the "Create Backup" option is enabled to prevent risks.

-The "计算CRC值" (Calculate CRC Value) button can be used to manually view the CRC checksum of a single file or two files.
+The "Calculate" button can be used to manually view the CRC checksum of a single file or two files.

-### 资源提取 (Asset Extractor)
+### Asset Extractor

 1. Drag and drop or browse to select the Bundle file to extract assets from
 2. Select an output directory, the program will automatically create a subdirectory named after the Bundle file
-3. (Optional) In the settings window, configure `SpineSkeletonDataConverter.exe` program path, and enable "启用 Spine 降级" (Enable Spine Downgrade) option.
+3. (Optional) In the settings window, configure `SpineSkeletonDataConverter.exe` program path, and enable "Enable Spine Downgrade" option.
 If enabled, the program will automatically call the third-party program to convert the Spine files to Spine 3.8 format in the extraction process.
-4. Click the "开始提取" (Start Extraction) button, the program will extract the specified types of assets
+4. Click the "Extract" button, the program will extract the assets.

 This feature is for extracting assets from existing Bundle files for modification or preview.

 Supported asset types: `Texture2D` (`.png`), `TextAsset`(`.skel`、`.atlas`)

-### 资源打包工具 (Asset Packer)
+### Asset Packer

 1. Drag and drop or browse to select the folder containing assets to be packed
     - Supported file types: `.png` (textures), `.skel`, `.atlas` (Spine animation files)
     - Ensure asset filenames match the asset names in the target Bundle file
 2. Drag and drop or browse to select the target Bundle file that needs to be modified
-3. Click the "开始打包" (Start Packing) button: performs the asset packing operation
+3. Click the "Pack" button: performs the asset packing operation
-4. (Optional) After success, click "覆盖原文件" (Overwrite Original File) to apply the modifications.
-Please ensure the "创建备份" (Create Backup) option is enabled to prevent risks.
+4. (Optional) After success, click "Overwrite" to apply the modifications.
+Please ensure the "Create Backup" option is enabled to prevent risks.

 This feature is for creating new Mods, such as quickly packaging modified assets into Bundle files.